Cerro Kennedy Colombia Hike, Sierra Nevada de Santa Marta

 Night Photography on Cerro Kennedy

-By the time we were visiting, the guys from hostel Donde Moncho were setting up a night photography workshop.
+By the time I was visiting, the guys from hostel Donde Moncho were setting up a night photography workshop.
 This is a great chance to improve your photography skills and take unique profile pictures with the starry mountains sky in the background 😉

 Cerro Kennedy Colombia Night Photography, Santa Marta - Minca